Trauma model of mental disorders: Recent approaches

-In terms of psychoses, most researchers and clinicians believe that genetics remains a causative risk factor but "genes alone do not cause the illness".
-Modern views of genetics see genes more like dimmer switches, with environmental factors switching the genes on; the more severe the environmental stress, the more effect genes have.
+In terms of psychoses, most researchers and clinicians believe that genetics remains a causative risk factor, but "genes alone do not cause the illness."
+Modern views of genetics see genes more like dimmer switches, with environmental factors switching the genes on; the more severe the environmental stress, the greater the effect genes have.

 In the field of criminology, Lonnie Athens developed a theory of how a process of brutalization by parents or peers that usually occurs in childhood results in violent crimes in adulthood.
 Richard Rhodes's Why They Kill describes Athens's observations about domestic and societal violence in the criminals' backgrounds.
 Both Athens and Rhodes reject the genetic inheritance theories.

-Criminologists Jonathan Pincus and Dorothy Otnow Lewis believe that although it is the interaction of childhood abuse and neurological disturbances that explains murder, virtually all of the 150 murderers they studied over a 25-year period had suffered severe abuse as children.
+Criminologists Jonathan Pincus and Dorothy Otnow Lewis believe that although it is the interaction of childhood abuse and neurological disturbances that explains murder, virtually all of the 150 murderers they studied over 25 years had suffered severe abuse as children.
 Pincus believes that the only feasible remedy for crime would be the prevention of child abuse.

-The logical conclusion of the trauma model is that the task for clinicians is not to treat biological disorders but to help people manage and modify their learned, and often embedded, responses to traumas they have experienced.
-As such, services need to be reconstituted to focus on this aim.